Processing math: 20%

 • The maximum energy of the photoelectrons is independent of the intensity of the light.

-Which of the following statement is $$NOT$$ correct for the saturation current in a photoelectric cell ?
+Which of the following statement is NOT correct for the saturation current in a photoelectric cell ?

 • All the electrons emitted from the photosensitive plate reach collector.